tenzin2019/data-ai-engineer-transition/phase-3-specialization/PROJECT_PLAN.md

 - **User Satisfaction**: >4.5/5 rating
 - **Time Savings**: 80% reduction in document review time
 - **Adoption Rate**: 90% of target users actively using the system
-- **ROI**: Positive return on investment within 6 months

-## Next Steps

-1. **Review and Approve Plan**: Stakeholder review and approval
-2. **Resource Allocation**: Assign development team and resources
-3. **Environment Setup**: Configure development and testing environments
-4. **Begin Phase 1**: Start with project foundation and setup

-This plan provides a comprehensive roadmap for developing the Intelligent Document Analysis System with clear milestones, technical specifications, and success criteria.